 Our co-founder Henry Mintzberg, has long been proclaiming this need for change.
 In his book Rebalancing Society, he writes: “Enough!
 Enough of the imbalance that is destroying our democracies, our planet, and ourselves.
 We require a form of radical renewal unprecedented in the human experience.”
 He traces the tipping point for our current imbalance to 1989 when the Berlin Wall fell, signaling the end of the communist regime in Eastern Europe.

 Today’s MBA and EMBA programs have turned a corner and are helping young people learn about morals, ethics, and social responsibility because they realize these themes will form the basis for leadership in the future.
 Unfortunately, in-house leadership programs in organizations have not caught up and are still focused on innovation, collaboration, and performance.
-This is no longer sufficient.
+All good, but not sufficient.
 Letters to CEOs, like the one sent by Black Rock’s Laurence Fink, will mean organizations will be looking for help changing their leaders’ mindsets and the culture of their communities.
-It’s time for leadership development professionals to step up and provide the solution.
+Leadership development professionals can provide the solution.

 What are we doing at CoachingOurselves to contribute to a more sustainable society?
 We’ve been updating our library with topics to help organizations make positive change and be part of the solution.
 This includes our new topic categories: Diversity and Inclusion, Higher Purposes, and Wisdom: Beyond Knowledge that offer topics that help develop organizations that are beacons of purpose for employees and society at large.